-- The Company was inspected up to 31 December 2013, and settlement was made. - Years from 2014 to 2016 were inspected and internal committee has been formed and all amounts due for these years have been and paid. - For 2017: 2018, internal committee was formed, and differences were paid.
+- The Company was inspected up to 31 December 2016, and settlement was made. - Years from 2017 to 2018 are inspected, internal committee was formed, payment was made, and tax differences were settled. - 2019 is currently being inspected

 - The Company was registered since April 2017. - Tax returns annually submitted in its legal deadline.